Willie Stargell: 1970s

 Stargell enjoyed another fine season in 1970, batting .264 with 31 home runs and 85 RBIs and finishing 15th in MVP voting.
 On August 1 of that year, Stargell collected five extra-base hits—three doubles and two home runs—in the Pirates' 20–10 victory over the Atlanta Braves at Fulton County Stadium.
 He became the third player, after Lou Boudreau in 1946 and Joe Adcock in 1954, to collect five extra-base hits in one game.
+The game was a Saturday Game of the Week on network television, and ironically the trivia question during the broadcast was “Who are the two players with five extra-base hits in one game?”
+Stargell became the third in that very game.
 In the same game, teammate Bob Robertson also collected five hits, including a home run; not until Andrew McCutchen and Garrett Jones in 2012 would two Pirates collect five hits in the same game.
 The 1970 Pirates won the National League East title for their first postseason berth since winning the 1960 World Series.
 They were swept in that year's NLCS by the Cincinnati Reds, but not before Stargell collected six hits in 12 at-bats, the most hits by either team in this series.

 Stargell's career moved to another level in 1971.
 At age 31, he won the first of his two home-run titles in 1971; his 48 edged out Hank Aaron's 47 on the final week of the season and, to date, trail only Ralph Kiner's 54 and 51 in 1949 and 1947, respectively, for most by a Pirate in one season.
-He won the final two NL Player of the Month awards of his career in April (.347, 11 HR, 27 RBI) and in June (.333, 11 HR, 36 RBI); yet he did not win the MVP award, finishing second to Joe Torre.
+He won the final two NL Player of the Month awards of his career in April (.347, 11 HR, 27 RBIs) and in June (.333, 11 HR, 36 RBIs); yet he did not win the MVP award, finishing second to Joe Torre.
+Also in April, Stargell hit 3 home runs in a game twice, on April 10 at Atlanta and on April 21 at home.
 In seven of the next nine seasons, Stargell finished in the top 10 in MVP voting, as his career moved onto a Hall of Fame track.

 He was a member of the Pirates' World Championship team, the Pirates defeating the Baltimore Orioles in seven games.
 The Pirates lost the first two games of that series, which Stargell said that media began referring to as "the St. Valentine's Day Massacre" before Pittsburgh's comeback.